 My name is Judith Hannington and I live in West Wales on the Carmarthenshire / Ceredigion border overlooking the beautiful Teifi valley.
 I have always enjoyed crafting and love exploring the versatility of different mediums.
-Trying my hand at stained glass over 10 years ago is when I first fell in love with the amazing medium of glass.
+Trying my hand at stained glass many years ago is when I first fell in love with the amazing medium of glass.

-I started lampworking in summer 2010 working on a noisy gas cannister fuelled torch and using coloured rods of glass to create my beads and cabochons.
+I started lampworking in 2010 working on a noisy gas cannister fuelled torch and using coloured rods of glass to create my beads and cabochons.
 I knew immediately beadmaking was for me and soon moved on to using a (quieter!) dual-fuel gas torch.

 My bead and cabochon designs are often inspired by nature, but their shape and form are also simply the result of enjoyable hours spent playing with molten glass.

-Requiring a kiln for annealing my beads led me back to using sheet glass to explore fusing and slumping but this inevitably led to the need for a dedicated kiln for both individual techniques!
+Requiring a kiln for annealing my beads led me back to using sheet glass to explore fusing and slumping and this inevitably led to the need for a dedicated kiln for both individual techniques!